xkommando/Slingshot/README.md

 _A simple functional language implemented in C#_

-- no keywords, only functions: built-in functions and Slingshot functions.
+- no keywords, only built-in functions and Slingshot functions.
   'def' 'if else' 'while' 'hash' are built-in funcions, 'map' 'reduce' are Slingshot functions

-- every thing is a expression // except for comment
+- every thing is an expression // except for comment

 - value is immutable:  ``` (def a "behold an immutable string of Slingshot") ```